 Note: Estimated effects of fertility on earnings using the LPR-IV model described in equation (4) on our data.
 Panel (a) shows effects separately for women and partners, panel (b) shows the difference between women and partners.
-Estimates are scaled relative to counterfactual earnings without children (Y^{∞}) as described in Section 4.4.
-The samples consist of all women undergoing IVF treatment and their partners.
+Estimates are scaled relative to counterfactual earnings without children ( $Y^{\infty}$ ) as described in Section 4.4.
 Full set of point estimates are reported in Table A5 in the appendix.
+The sample includes all women (and their partners) who underwent their first IVF treatment between 2009 and 2016, had no children prior to that attempt, and were registered with a partner at the time (observations = 173,480; unique women = 10,033).